Top things to do in LGBTQ+ friendly Barcelona

 Only 10 minutes from the centre you can find 4.2 km of golden sandy beaches.
 That on its own is a very good reason to come to Barcelona.
 Besides the regular beaches you have two LGBTQ+ friendly beaches.
 Platja de Sant Sebastià and Platja de la Mar Bella.
 Metro Barceloneta is close by Platja de Sant Sebastià, and metro Poble Nou is close to Platja de la Mar Bella.
 These clothing optional beaches (mostly nudist beaches) are further away from the city centre.
 Both beaches have special areas for nude bathing and lots of snack bars.
 The popular hangout Chiringuito BeGay can be found here.
 This LGBTQ+ friendly restaurant and bar is a place where people go and have a drink or a meal whilst tacking in the afternoon sun.

 If you need some time away from all the parties, we also got you covered for that.
 These two bookshops are specialised in gay and lesbian literature: Antinous and Còmplices.
 They play a big role in bringing the LGBTQ+ narrative to a wider audience.
-Atinous and Còmplices also run the publishing house Egales and actually the first specialise in LGBTQ+ literature in Spain.
+Antinous and Còmplices also run the publishing house Egales, actually the first specialised in LGBTQ+ literature in Spain.

 If you ever decide to hit one of these gay travel destinations, check out the accommodations available at our website!
 There is a high chance you will find a perfect one for you.